timtebeek/modernize-your-money-maker/README.md

 mod commit . --last-recipe-run --message "Hamcrest to AssertJ"
 ```

-🔙 Or revert for next patch.
+🔙 Or revert for the next patch.
 ```shell
 mod reset . --hard
 ```